 Hello, open gaming fans!
-In this week's edition, we take a look at Project Ascension's new user interface, new games out for Linux, and more.
-Open gaming roundup for July 4 - 11, 2015
+In this week's edition, we take a look at Amazon's new open source SDK for game developers, GameCredits' new open source digital currency for games, and more.
+Open gaming roundup for August 30 - September 5, 2015